raineycat/gleam-ftp/README.md

 - `--welcome`: The welcome message to send to clients (default: `GleamFTP Server`)
 - `--external-address`: The public IP of the server, sent to clients when connecting with passive mode (default: `127.0.0.1`)
 - `--base-dir`: The directory to serve files from (default: `.`)
+- `--allowed-logins`: A list of users and passwords to authorise logins against.
+Format: `username:password,user2:pass2` (default: `root:root`)
 - `--help`: Shows more info about the command line options